Sunday Afternoons Ultra Adventure Review

-One of the more breathable in this review, our Editors' Choice model has mesh panels on its crown, and the nature of its light nylon/polyester materials are inherently breathable.
+One of the more breathable in this review, our Editors' Choice model has mesh panels on its crown.
+The nature of its light nylon/polyester materials is inherently breathable, even during high-intensity activities in hot and sunny weather conditions.

 The Ultra Adventure has a sweatband that goes around your whole head and wicks sweat away, keeping your head cool.
 And, the sweatband is a soft and supple mesh material, which adds to the hat's breathability.

 Sunday Afternoons uses the "Reverse Clamshell Brim" that you fold in half upwards, enabling you to stuff this hat in your pack.
 It proved to be a decent feature for backpacking and traveling.
 The Ultra Adventure did well in our crush tests, thanks to this feature.
 We did notice creases in the brim when accidentally folding it in other locations, but the brim does eventually bounce back.
-Some of the most durable and packable hats we tested were the Filson Summer Packer and the Tilley LTM6 Airflo.

 This hat is a good compromise between style and function — although it leans more towards the function end.
-The Ultra Adventure is not quite as dorky or embarrassing to wear as the other cape-style models, such as the Sun Runner and the Adventure.
+The Ultra Adventure is not quite as dorky-looking or embarrassing to wear as the other cape-style models but is definitely not the most stylish.
+We told you that cape-style hats give up some style in exchange for better protection, though, and this hat has some of the best protection available.

-However, we would not go so far to call it stylish.
+We would not go so far as to call this hat stylish.
 You still need to confidently rock this hat and not worry about what you look like on the trail.
-If you're looking for a less technical and more stylish sun hat, we'd go for the Filson Summer Packer.
-Other good options include the North Face Horizon Brimmer or the Tilley LTM6 Airflo.
+If you're looking for a less technical and more stylish sun hat, we'd go for another option.
+But then, you'll be giving up some sun protection for the increase in style.